alecarreche/Baby_Names/README.md

 `julia prepare.jl [INPUT_FILE] [OUTPUT_FILE]`

 This script prepares the dataset from the `.zip` file in `INPUT_FILE` into a SQLite `.db` file named `OUTPUT_FILE`.
-Once opening the compressed `INPUT_FILE`, files following the format `yob*.txt` are parsed and inserted into the directory using prepared SQLite statements.
+Once opening the compressed `INPUT_FILE`, files following the format `yob*.txt` are parsed and inserted into the database using prepared SQLite statements.

 ## plot.jl

 `julia plot.jl [DATABASE_FILE] [NAME] [SEX]`

 This script opens the SQLite database in `DATABASE_FILE` and makes a query for year and number of babies born with the given `NAME` and `SEX`.
 Both of these parametsrs are case insensitive, but `SEX` must take the values of `m` or `f`.
-After quierying the database, a resultant plot is displayed showing the name popularity over time, with plot color determined by sex.
+After querying the database, a resultant plot is displayed showing the name popularity over time, with plot color determined by sex.